Acoustic scattering by two fluid confocal prolate spheroids: Verifications

-In the limiting cases of $b_i$ tending to $a_i$ ($i=1,2$) the two confocal spheroids tends to conform a spherical shell.
-Since the scattering by a spherical shell has exact solution, expressed in terms of spherical Bessel functions, it can be compared with the scattering resulting from an spheroidal shell at this geometrical limit.
+In the limiting cases of $b_i$ tending to $a_i$ ($i=1,2$) the two confocal spheroids tend to conform a spherical shell.
+Since the scattering by a spherical shell has exact solution, expressed in terms of spherical Bessel functions, it can be compared with the scattering resulting from a spheroidal shell at this geometrical limit.

 In the spheroidal system $a_i=b_i$ is a prohibited value because in that case $ d = 0 $ and the system \eqref{spheroidal_coord} becomes singular but nothing precludes to use $b_i$ values near its corresponding $a_i$ values and consequently considering an approximated spherical shell.
 For the validity of the confocal spheroidal shell model the values $a,b$ must verify the relation \eqref{confocal_relations}.
-Fixing arbitrarily $a_1=0.5$, $a_2=0.25$ and $b_1=0.4999$ according to \eqref{confocal_relations} the remaining $b_2$ has the value $b_2=0.24979993995195438$.
-Using these values the farfield angular pattern $|f_\infty|$ for the spheroidal shell is compared against the exact spherical solution for the frequencies $f = 5$ kHz and $f = 10$ kHz and $c_i,\rho_i$ parameters according to Table \ref{data_table} (typical values in underwater acoustics applications).
+Fixing arbitrarily $a_1=0.5$, $a_2=0.25$ and $b_1=0.4999$, according to \eqref{confocal_relations} the remaining $b_2$ has the value $b_2=0.24979993995195438$.
+Using these values the farfield angular pattern $|f_\infty|$ for the spheroidal shell is compared against the exact spherical solution for the frequencies $f = 5, 10, 15 $ kHz and $c_i,\rho_i$ parameters according to Table \ref{data_table} (typical values in underwater acoustics applications). \azul{Since the incidence angle can be chose freely because the assumed isotropy, $\theta_i = 180^\circ$ (equivalent to $\eta=-1$) is employed for later convenience.}

-The results are shown in Figure \ref{fig_verif_geom}.
-The top panel shows the 5 kHz frequency case whereas the bottom one shows the corresponding to 10 kHz.
-The spherical shell (solid lines) and the spheroidal shell (dashed lines) are in good agreement.
-For the spheroidal shell model, the truncation parameter $M$ used in the numerical solution is explicitly indicated into the legend of the graphic window.
-Note that a $M$ value entails $(M+1)\times (M+1)$ coefficients (cf. Section \ref{num_impl}).
+The results are shown in Figure \ref{fig_verif_geom}, \azul{where the frequencies considered are stated in each panel together with the number of bits of precision used by the arbitrary precision arithmetic ($Bi$ bits of precision imply a floating point number of $\sim \log_{10}(2^{Bi})$ significant digits).} The spherical shell (solid lines) and the spheroidal shell (dashed lines) are in good agreement.
+For the spheroidal shell model, the truncation parameter $M$ used in the numerical solution is explicitly indicated into the graphical window legend.
+Note that a particular $M$-value entails $(M+1)\times (M+1)$ coefficients $A_{mn}$ (cf. Section \ref{num_impl}).